Skip to content

 Learn how language creates meaning and ambiguity.

-Explore how media and images create, shape, and express meaning.
+Explore how people create, shape, and express meaning through media images, sound, and performance.

 Explore the interactions between various aspects of past societies.